Black Death: Summary

-Academic debate continues, but no single alternative explanation for the plague's spread has achieved widespread acceptance.
+Academic debate continues, but no single alternate explanation for the plague's spread has achieved widespread acceptance.
 Many scholars arguing for Y. pestis as the major agent of the pandemic suggest that its extent and symptoms can be explained by a combination of bubonic plague with other diseases, including typhus, smallpox, and respiratory infections.
 In addition to the bubonic infection, others point to additional septicemic and pneumonic forms of plague, which lengthen the duration of outbreaks throughout the seasons and help account for its high mortality rate and additional recorded symptoms.
 In 2014, Public Health England announced the results of an examination of 25 bodies exhumed in the Clerkenwell area of London, as well as of wills registered in London during the period, which supported the pneumonic hypothesis.
-Currently, while osteoarcheologists have conclusively verified the presence of Y. pestis bacteria in burial sites across northern Europe through examination of bones and dental pulp, no other epidemic pathogen has been discovered to bolster the alternative explanations.
+Currently, while osteoarcheologists have conclusively verified the presence of Y. pestis bacteria in burial sites across northern Europe through examination of bones and dental pulp, no other epidemic pathogen has been discovered to bolster the alternate explanations.

 Transmission

-Lack of hygiene

-The importance of hygiene was not recognized until the 19th century and the germ theory of disease.
-Until then streets were usually unhygienic, with live animals and human parasites facilitating the spread of transmissible disease.

-By the early 14th century, so much filth had collected inside urban Europe that French and Italian cities were naming streets after human waste.
-In medieval Paris, several street names were inspired by merde, the French word for "shit".
-There were rue Merdeux, rue Merdelet, rue Merdusson, rue des Merdons and rue Merdiere—as well as a rue du Pipi.
-Pigs, cattle, chickens, geese, goats and horses roamed the streets of medieval London and Paris.